Want to know more about Digital Payments?

 Completing cash application in a timely way becomes difficult because your AR staff must spend time retrieving the remittance instructions (which typically arrive through email for ACH transactions) and comparing them to bank statements to confirm the payment.
 Then, they must match the payment to the appropriate invoice(s) in your accounting system.

 Versapay lets you process customer payments from multiple sources, including ACH.
-We make the process of accepting and reconciling ACH payments easier for your AR team by:
+We make the process of accepting and reconciling ACH payments easier for your accounts receivable team by:

 Want to learn more about digital payments and the ins and outs of B2B payment processing?
 Check out our additional resources.